 A gastroscopy often takes less than 15 minutes, although it may take longer if it's being used to treat a condition.

-It's usually carried out as an outpatient procedure, which means you won't have to spend the night in hospital.
+It's usually carried out as an outpatient procedure, which means you will not have to spend the night in hospital.

 Before the procedure, your throat will be numbed with a local anaesthetic spray.
 You can also choose to have a sedative, if you prefer.
 This means you will still be awake, but will be drowsy and have reduced awareness about what's happening.